Frequently Asked Questions

 All Phoenix Fire Safes (FS models) have a 2 years on site guarantee against manufacturing defect and free lifetime “after the fire” replacement warranty, this also includes the Data Safes (DS models), SS1621 Series, SS1191 Series, HS1121 Series, HS1131 Series, HS6051 KF and EF models, HS9961 KF and EF models.

-The SC0062CG/SC0071C series have a 2 year back to base warranty.
+The SC0062CG/SC0071C laptop security cases have a 2 year back to base warranty.
 The Tarvos Series, Charon Series, Rhea Series, Dione Series, GS8001K Series and GS8010K Series have a 1 year onsite materials and labour warranty.

 All Mail boxes have a 5 year warranty.